pvsvamsi/SystemAlertWindow/README.md

       SystemAlertWindow.registerOnClickListener(callBackFunction);

+      ///
-      //As this callback function is called from background, it should be declared on the parent level (Refer example) void callBackFunction (String tag){
+      /// As this callback function is called from background, it should be declared on the parent level
+      /// Whenever a button is clicked, this method will be invoked with a tag (As tag is unique for every button, it helps in identifying the button).
+      /// You can check for the tag value and perform the relevant action for the button click
+      ///
+      void callBack(String tag) {
+        switch(tag){
+          case "simple_button":
+            print("Simple button has been clicked");
+            break;
+          case "focus_button":
+            print("Focus button has been clicked");
+            break;
+          case "personal_btn":
+            print("Personal button has been clicked");
+            break;
+          default:
             print("OnClick event of $tag");
+        }
       }

 ### Close the overlay